networknt/light-doc/content/en/tutorial/client/configuration.md

   # key store location
   keyStore: tls/client.keystore
 ```
 It should be noticed that the values of `keystore` and `truststore` represent the paths of them.
 They should be relative to the external config directory.
-It means that the absolute path of above truststore and keystore should be `config/tls/client.truststore` and `config/tls/client.keystore` representively.
+It means that the absolute path of above truststore and keystore should be `config/tls/client.truststore` and `config/tls/client.keystore` respectively.
  Otherwise, if all config files flattened into one folder.
 The configuration could be simplified as:
  ```yaml
  tls: